csse-uoft/SNM-I/doc/src/content/docs/introduction.md

 ---
 title: Introduction
 ---

-The focus of this project is on finding a more efficient and effective ways of providing goods and services to vulnerable populations, such as those who live below the poverty line, are infirm, or are seniors.
-Being vulnerable means doing without goods and services due to lack of funds, lack of social support networks or limited mobility.
+The objective of the Social Needs Marketplace - Impact (SNM-I) is to find efficient and effective ways to provide goods and services to vunlerable populations.
+This includes sernios, the infirm, and those below the poverty line.
+In the scope of this project "vulnerable populations" refers to those who cannot acquire goods and services due to limited mobility, lack of funds, or lack of social support networks.

-Our approach is to develop an online marketplace called the Social Needs Marketplace (SNM).
-It will provide a more efficient means of redistributing new and used goods and services by enabling the “demand” side to make known their needs, and the “supply” side to make known what they have available.
+The SNM-I project serves as an efficient tool to redistribute goods and services that allows the "demand" side to declare their needs, while the "supply" side declares what is available.

-Using Artificial Intelligence methods such as ontologies, constraint-based reasoning and machine learning, the SNM will discover what people have and need and suggest matches.
-The SNM will also address the logistical problem of transporting goods from the supplier to the consumer within the time windows the people are available.
-It will provide a volunteer/agency supported logistical system utilizing an Uber-like volunteer network.
-Thirdly, the SNM will enable more efficient use of NGOs by virtually combining and focusing their resources to achieve better outcomes.
+Using artificial intelligence methods such as ontologies, constraint-based reasoning and machine learning, the SNM-I will consider both resource needs and availability to suggest possible matches.
+The SNM-I will also aid in coordinating time windows for the delivery of goods, addressing logistical issues between suppliers and consumer availability.
+Additionally, the SNM-I will provide a volunteer/agency-supported logistical system utilizing an Uber-like network.
+The SNM-I will also enhance the efficient use of NGOs by virtually merging and concentrating their resources to attain improved outcomes.

 ## Benefits of SNM-I
-Clients, service providers, funders and policy makers are the stakeholders and beneficiaries of this system.
+Clients, service providers, funders, and policy makers are the stakeholders and beneficiaries of the SNM-I project:

-A major benefit of this project is the impact it will have on the quality of life of the vulnerable.
-The flexible and nimble provisioning of basic needs reduces the stress of many segments of our population.
-Reducing stress provides a better quality of life.
-A better quality of life results in better workplace performance and productivity.
-- **Clients:** SNM-I can benefit clients by helping to shape and support an efficient and effective service delivery system.
-SNM-I can assist by facilitating expedited intakes, client problem and goal elicitation, need assessment and service planning, making and tracking referrals.
+* **Clients:** The SNM-I benefits clients by enhancing the efficiency and efficacy of acquiring aid as they are able to find resources tailored to their needs more easily.
+The project can also assest in facilitating expedited intakes, client problem and goal elicitation, needs assessments, service planning, and making or tracking referrals.

+* **Service Providers:** The SNM-I allows providers to easily quantify and qualify the extent of their services.
+The project serves as a tool to easily determine clients seeking services, clients served, and provided services.
+The SNM-I may also help in determining factors in client success, and what aspects of each program or service is most effective.
+For example, consider a program that is more effective or used more frequently by a sub-population.
+By using data collected from the SNM-I, providers can aim their program to further gear their services to that specific sub-population.
-- **Service Providers:** SNM-I can help providers quantify and qualify what they do.
-It can be a tool to easily access information on who is seeking services, clients served, services provided, needs met as well as and help find out determinants of client success and what aspects of each program and service are most fruitful.
-Perhaps programs are doing better with a particular sub-population and this may be an opportunity to better cater services toward another sub-population they are already serving; or perhaps a significant percentage of people who receive a certain type of service management in terms of identifying worker case loads and frequency of worker interaction with clients.
-SNM-I can expedite program intakes and help monitor progress and completion, while ensuring critical data is captured that can be used to shape the delivery system and better best clients.
+Additionally, the SNM-I can aid in service management, as worker case loads and frequency of client interaction are considered.
+The SNM-I can expedite program intakes, and aid in monitoring program progress and completion, all while ensuring that critical data is captured to further improve the delivery system and better serve frequent clients.

-- **Funders and Policy Makers:** Data captured via SNM-I deployments can be used to quantify and qualify what a community is doing to reduce the incidence, duration and prevalence of social issues over time.
-It can help identify the success of prevention strategies, perform service gaps analysis, and conduct Point-in-Time-Counts.
+* **Funders and Policy Makers:** Data captured by the SNM-I can be used to quantify and qualify how a community is working to reduce incidence, duration, and prevalence of social issues over time.
+Ths project can identify possible success factors in prevention strategies, perform analysis on potential service gaps, and conduct Point-in-Time-Counts.